caoimheD/meditation-yoga/README.md

 **Other general testing**

-While the webiste was being built, features were tested and viewed through Google Chrome browers and Chrome Developer Tools and any changes were made based on how the website was displaying.
-These changes include the colour scheme and font and the choice of images, along with the overal design layout of the website.
+While the website was being built, features were tested and viewed through Google Chrome browsers and Chrome Developer Tools and any changes were made based on how the website was displaying.
+These changes include the colour scheme, font and the choice of images, along with the overall design layout of the website.

 ------